earthly/website/blog/_posts/2021-09-22-awk-examples.md

 ## Awk Sort by Values

 Awk ( specifically gawk) allows you easily configure your iteration order using a magic variable called `PROCINFO["sorted_in"]`.
-This means that if I change our program to sort by value and drop the filtering then I will be able to see the top reviewed books:
+This means that if I change our program to sort by value and drop the filtering, then I will be able to see the top reviewed books:

 ``` awk
 exec gawk -F '\t' '